ErrorTzy/writings/papers/WS_Draft.md

 For current purpose, it will suffice by adopting a minimal account of rational agency as *epistemic agency*.
 But I will add more to "rational agency" later in this paper.
 What I mean by "epistemic agency" here is not the kind of agency resisted by doxastic involuntarists.
 According to doxastic involuntarists, *direct* voluntary control over belief is not possible for us.
 But here, I use "epistemic agency" to refer to any sort of control over our beliefs, no matter how indirect.
 For example, we have the ability to choose to re-examine our beliefs and investigate new evidence.
 Doxastic involuntarists, like ==Hieronymi 2008==, also acknowledge that we possess this kind of indirect control.
 Therefore, it is uncontroversial that we have epistemic agency in the intended sense.

+### Defense for this principle

-**Reasons for this principle**: This is more or less an axiom in this paper that I take to be self-evident.
+This is more or less an axiom in this paper that I take to be self-evident.
 But I will still try to give some defense.

 First, implicitly, this is already a widely accepted principle.
 Aristotle appears to adopt this principle in Chapter 9 of _De Interpretatione_.
 There, he rejects the principle of bivalence due to our deliberation and action.
 He argues that, deliberation and action requires that, propositions about the future must be open (19a10).
 Then they cannot have a truth value now (19a26).
 Therefore the principle of bivalence is false.
 However, Aristotle's argument seems to epistemic instead of metaphysical.
 When he writes that "what will be has an origin both in deliberation and in action" (19a6-9), the plausible interpretation is that our *beliefs* about the future originate from these rational activities, not the future state of affairs itself.
 If so, his argument is best understood as follows: it is impossible for us to genuinely *believe* that the future is predetermined while simultaneously viewing ourselves as rational agents who deliberate.
 Therefore, by *the principle of sanity*, we cannot adopt the principle of bivalence.